New Results on Equilibria in Strategic Candidacy: Appendix B: ILP formulation

 \paragraph{Choice functions without any NE.} We introduce a binary variable $w_{si}$, meaning that agent $i$ wins in state $s$.
 We add constraints enforcing that there is a single winner in each state $s$ :

-Now, we shall introduce constraints related to deviations.
+Now, we introduce constraints related to deviations.
 We denote by $D(s)$ the set of \emph{possible deviations} from state $s$ (state where a single agent's candidacy differs from $s$).
 We also denote by $a(s,t)$ an agent potentially deviating from $s$ to $t$.

-We now define binary variables $d_{s,t}$ indicating a deviation from a state $s$ to a state $t$.
+We define binary variables $d_{s,t}$ indicating a deviation from a state $s$ to a state $t$.
 In each state, there must be at least one deviation otherwise this state must be a NE.

 Now we introduce constraints related to the preferences of the candidates.
 For this purpose, we introduce a binary variable $p_{i,j,k}$, meaning that agent $i$ prefers candidate $j$ over candidate $k$.
 If there is indeed a deviation from $s$ to $t$, the deviating agent must prefer the winner of the state new state compared to the winner of the previous state: